DelfinoRT/Boss-Of-The-SOC-v3-Blue-Team-Lab/Lab Activities.md

 ```
 🟢 **Answer**: 2.93

-## ❓TASK❓ A Frothly endpoint exhibits signs of coin mining activity.
+## ❓TASK #9❓ A Frothly endpoint exhibits signs of coin mining activity.
 What is the name of the first process to reach 100 percent CPU processor utilization time from this activity on this endpoint?
 Answer guidance: Include any special characters/punctuation.

 Seems that the "cpu" sourcetype could help here
 ```